arielgee/Lizard/.misc/tasks.md

 ## To-Do
 --------------
+* when example.html is width:7000px the Highlighted-overlay is not all the way to the right
 * ctrl+s saves the rule's details
 * some indication that a page has alterations (optional)
 * indication color depend on the body's color? contrast? or maybe box-shadow?